Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-My favourite activity of the evening had to be sitting on the big wheel with a glass of mulled wine, looking down over Winterville and out across at the rest of London.
+My favourite activity of the evening had to be sitting on the big wheel with a glass of mulled wine, looking down over Winterville, Clapham Common and out across at the rest of London.
 If you look at the top right-hand side of the photo below you can even see Hyde Park’s Winter Wonderland in the distance.

-For me, the key thing that made Winterville stand out from the festive crowd is its food choice.
-Rather than just the German hotdogs, pretzels and crepes that you’ll find at most Christmassy events, Winterville has its very own Street Feast.
+For me, the key thing that makes Winterville stand out from other London Christmas markets is its fantastic food choice.
+Rather than simply the classic German hot dogs, pretzels and crepes that you’ll find at most festive events, Winterville has its very own Street Feast.
 A whole 2 story area dedicated to some of London’s best street food.
 Here you’ll find an assortment of amazing dishes, from jerk chicken from White Men Can’t Jerk, to crispy squid rings from INK.

-We went for the lamb kofta, chicken and halloumi Kababs from Babek Brothers.
-Tasty, filling and a little bit messy!
+Make sure to check out my personal favourite – lamb kofta, chicken and halloumi kababs from Babek Brothers.
+Extremely tasty, very filling and a little bit messy!

-There are also some fantastic dessert options, such as Chin Chin Labs iconic ice-creams and hot-chocolates and chunks of Nutella and Oreo brownie from SE Bakery.
+There are also some fantastic dessert options at Winterville, such as Chin Chin Labs iconic ice-creams and hot-chocolates and chunks of Nutella and Oreo brownie from SE Bakery.

 Cabaret, live bands, musical bingo, Mexican wrestling and DJs can be found each night in Winterville’s Spiegeltent.
 Or if you’d rather be drinking you can head to the ‘town pub’ inside a large heated wooden lodge, where a party will be in full swing until closing time.
 There are also bars located all over the venue so that you’re never too far away from your next mulled-wine.